StefanIacob/DDN-public/README.md

 - `-s`/`--suffix`: String is added to the end of the savefile.
 Useful to differentiate between repetitions of the same experiments

+Similarly, for the Mackey Glass hyperparameter optimization ([heterogeneity_experiment_MG.py](heterogeneity_experiment_MG.py)), in addition to the previous parameters we have

+- `-b`/`--bcm`: Include unsupervised local plasticity using BCM.
+- `-e`/`--error-margin`: Validation error margin for computing blind prediction horizon.
+- `-t`/`--tau_range`: Range from which random Mackey-Glass tau value is sampled during validation.
+To maintain a constant tau value throughout all evaluations, simply limit the range to one value.
+- `-n`/`--exponent_range`: Same as above, but for the Mackey-Glass exponent.

 ## Examples
 [random_ddn_example.py](examples/random_ddn_example.py) shows how to create and use a DDN or ESN, how to train a and evaluate a readout layer, and how to visually simulate a network.